hapax/hapax.github.io/assets/chuzenji.md

-It strings out a loose "V" between two waterfalls and the eponymous temple, dotting the lakeside with jetties, tumbledown hotels, souvenir stores, high-walled embassies, mom-and-pop kitchens, and oversized emporia, all in various states of disrepair.
+It strings out a loose "V" between two waterfalls and the eponymous temple, dotting the lakeside with jetties, tumbledown hotels, souvenir stores, high-walled embassies, mom-and-pop kitchens, and oversized emporia, all in states of disrepair.
-It is a town washed up on the shore, a residue of better times, the 80s boom and the liquidity it freed up for domestic tourism, and the asset price bubble of the 90s
+It is a town washed up on the shore, a residue of the 80s boom which freed up liquidity for domestic tourism, and came crashing down with the asset price bubble of the 90s.
+Its crumbling facades chart the Nikkei using a different metric.

 <figure>
     <div style="text-align:center"><img src ="/images/photos/lake1.png" />